MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 | Successful binds/sec | Use NTLM to perform binds (B5) | 1068 | 1056 | -1.12% |
 | Writes/sec | Write multiple attributes (W2) | 6467 | 5885 | -9.00% |

-To ensure satisfactory performance, integration components (IC) were installed to allow the guest OS to use hypervisor-aware synthetic drivers.
-During the installation process, it can be necessary to use emulated Integrated Drive Electronics (IDE) or network adapter drivers.
+To maximize performance in our test deployment, we installed integration components (IC) in this test build to allow the guest OS to use hypervisor-aware synthetic drivers.
+When you install an IC, sometimes you need to use emulated Integrated Drive Electronics (IDE) or network adapter drivers.
 In production environments, you should replace these emulated drivers with synthetic drivers to increase performance.

-Review the following performance recommendations:
+Based on this test, we can give you the following recommendations for improving performance:

-- When you monitor performance of VMs with Reliability and Performance Manager (Perfmon.msc), the CPU information within the VM isn't entirely accurate as a result of the way the virtual CPU is scheduled on the physical processor.
-To obtain CPU information for a VM running on a Hyper-V server, use the Hyper-V Hypervisor Logical Processor counters in the host partition.
+- When you monitor VM performance using the Perfmon.msc tool, sometimes the CUP information for the VM isn't entirely accurate.
+This inaccuracy is because of how the virtual CPU is scheduled to run on the physical processor.
+For more accurate CPU information for VM running on Hyper-V servers, use the Hyper-V Hypervisor Logical Processor counters in the host partition instead.
 For more information about performance tuning of both AD DS and Hyper-V, see [Performance tuning guidelines for Windows Server](../../../../administration/performance-tuning/index.md).

-- Don't plan to use a differencing disk VHD on a VM that's configured as a DC because the differencing disk VHD can reduce performance.
+- We recommend you avoid using differencing disk VHDs on a VM configured as a DC, as differencing disk VHDs can reduce performance.
 To learn more about Hyper-V disk types, including differencing disks, see [New virtual hard disk wizard](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc771866(v=ws.11)).

-- For more information regarding AD DS in virtual hosting environments, see [Things to consider when you host Active Directory DCs in virtual hosting environments](/troubleshoot/windows-server/identity/ad-dc-in-virtual-hosting-environment) in the Microsoft Knowledge Base.
+- We also recommend you get familiar with the information about how to use AD DS in virtual hosting environments by reading [Things to consider when you host Active Directory DCs in virtual hosting environments](/troubleshoot/windows-server/identity/ad-dc-in-virtual-hosting-environment).

 ## Deployment considerations